facebookresearch/nonrigid_nerf/README.md

 `load_llff_data` from `load_llff.py` needs to return a numpy array `images` of shape `N x H x W x 3` with RGB values scaled to lie between 0 and 1, a numpy array `poses` of shape `N x 3 x 5`, where `poses[:,:,:3]` are the camera extrinsic rotations, `poses[:,:,3]` are the camera extrinsic translations in world units, and `poses[:,:,4]` are `height, width, focal length` in pixels at every frame (the same at all `N` frames), `bds` is a numpy array containing the depth values of near and far planes in world units (only the maximum and minimum entries of `bds` matter), `render_poses` is a numpy array of shape `N x 3 x 4` with rotation and translation encoded as for `poses`, and `i_test` is an image index.
 The first argument specifies the directory from which the images should be loaded, and the second argument specifies a downsampling factor that should be applied to the images.
 The remaining arguments can be ignored.

 `gen_poses` from `llff_preprocessing/pose_utils.py` should compute and store camera parameters of the images given by the first argument such that the format is compatible with `load_llff_data`.
 The second argument can be ignored.

+The camera extrinsic translation is in world space.
+The translations should be scaled such that the overall scene roughly lies in the unit cube.
+The camera extrinsic rotation is camera-to-world, `R * c = w`.
+The camera coordinate system has the x-axis pointing to the right, y up, and z back.

 ## License